- This event has passed.

 Adult Workshop: Leopold Education Project

-The Leopold Education Project (LEP) is an innovative environmental education curriculum based on essays from A Sand County Almanac, written by renowned conservationist, Aldo Leopold.
+The Leopold Education Project (LEP) is an innovative, interdisciplinary conservation and environmental education curriculum based on essays from A Sand County Almanac, written by renowned conservationist, Aldo Leopold.
 LEP teaches students and adults about humanity’s ties to the natural environment in an effort to conserve and protect the earth’s natural resources.
 The workshop will provide lesson plans and techniques used to carry out Leopold’s vision.
 Our newly revised curriculum uses hands-on and critical thinking activities to teach students about nature and conservation and to instill what Leopold called a “land ethic”, an appreciation of and respect for the land.

-Cost: $35 includes materials and a light supper
+Cost: $25 includes materials

 Location: Aldo Leopold Foundation, E13701 Levee Road, Baraboo, WI 53913

 To register, or for more information, call Maria at (608) 355-0279 ext.
 38.